In This Article

 Piercings inside the mouth are very different from those on the skin.
 They have their own set of risks, aftercare instructions, and possible healing difficulties.
 Learn about these piercings before you decide to get one.

 Tongue piercings have become one of the most popular options for people into body modification.
-And yeah, a lot of it is for sex reasons.
 Still, this piercing can cause difficulties.
 Placement is crucial, in order to avoid getting a speech impediment afterwards.
 Tongue piercings are done with a large needle (10 to 14 gauge) and before getting one you need to know you're signing up for that, and swelling and soreness for the three to four weeks it takes to heal.
 Sadly, you can't smoke or even harsh mouthwash while your tongue is healing.
 You're even advised against kissing and oral sex during the healing process (although plenty of people don't follow that.)
 Most piercers recommend multiple daily sea salt rinses during healing.
 Problems that can develop later down the lines with tongue piercings include the risk of chipping your teeth and biting down on your jewelry.

 Tongue Web or Lingual Frenulum Piercings